wmtford/HHplusMET/README.md

 1. First, you'll need skims
   - If you want to make your own skims, follow Kevin's instructions: https://github.com/kpedro88/Analysis/tree/SUSY2018
   - You can also use the skims at /eos/uscms/store/user/emacdona/Skims/Run2ProductionV18 and /eos/uscms/store/user/kaulmer/Skims/ (for the TChiHH skims).
-2. Once you have skims, you'll need to run ALPHABET to save the histograms in the analysis regions.
+2. Once you have skims, you'll need to run ALPHABET to save histograms of the analysis regions
-3. After, you can run the datacards.
+3. After, you can run the datacards
-4. Finally, you can make plots.
+4. Finally, you can make plots

-To make all the paper plots from pre-existing datacards in Emily's area, you can run
+To make all the paper plots from pre-existing datacards in Emily's area, you can run:
 <pre>
 bash runPaperPlots.sh
 </pre>
-This creates all the paper plots (and a few more) and writes them to the `output` directory.
+This creates all the paper plots (and a few more) and writes them to the *output* directory.
 If you need plots that are in the supplementary materials, see the bottom of this README.
 If you need plots that are in the AN, I hope you have loads of time and patience since I did NOT set that up in an intuitive way (they'll be in `ABCD.C`).

 ## Batch submission:

-Batch submissions are done through `submitBatch.sh` and `submitBatchCutflow.sh` in the `scripts` directory.
+Batch submissions are done through `submitBatch.sh` and `submitBatchCutflow.sh` in the *scripts* directory.
 Code is tar'ed, sent to the worker nodes, and final output root files are transferd to EOS.
 You will need to have a directory in your EOS area called boostedHiggsPlusMET, or you'll get a cryptic warning.

 First we compile whatever code we're batch submitting, since we don't trust the script to do it itself:
 ``` bash